 If you are running a Windows machine, the guys over at Windows Central have written a great step-by-step guide on how to defragment your PC’s hard drive.

 If you are a Mac user, you will be pleased to hear that Mac’s don’t typically break up small files in the same way Windows does, and therefore defragmentation is rarely needed.
 However, if you feel it may still be needed, there are various third-party tools in the App Store which can do the job.
+We also offer an Apple repair Brighton service.

 Finally, do remember that only hard drives need defragging, not SSD’s.
 If you have not upgraded your hard drive to an SSD, then this guide will explain the benefits: why you should upgrade to an SSD.